 The Petrochemical business is synergetic with the core refining business and has been a major bottom-line driver.
 The role of downward integration into petrochemicals assumes even more importance in the context of the ongoing energy transition.
 While a slowdown in road transportation fuel demand growth over the long-term is expected, the demand for petrochemicals is set to grow at robust rate over the long-term.
-Petrochemical integration, therefore, can enable capturing of both volume and value growth and also allow better refinery utilisation when the fuel demand reduces.
+Petrochemical integration, therefore, can enable demand growth